grafana/loki/docs/sources/setup/upgrade/_index.md

 Structured Metadata is enabled by default in Loki 3.0, however, it requires your active schema be using both the `tsdb` index type AND the `v13` storage schema.
 If you are not using both of these you have two options:
 * Upgrade your index version and schema version before updating to 3.0, see [schema config upgrade](https://grafana.com/docs/loki/<LOKI_VERSION>/operations/storage/schema/).
-* Disable Structured Metadata (and therefor OTLP support) and upgrade to 3.0 and perform the schema migration after.
+* Disable Structured Metadata (and therefore OTLP support) and upgrade to 3.0 and perform the schema migration after.
 This can be done by setting `allow_structured_metadata: false` in the `limits_config` section or set the command line argument `-validation.allow-structured-metadata=false`.

 #### `service_name` label